mhowlett/NNanomsg/README.md

 it callable from .NET languages.

 NNanomsg can be used without recompiling on any platform where .NET is available.
 At runtime, it needs to be able to locate the native nanomsg library for your platform.
-We have included nanomsg binaries for Windows (x86) and Linux (x86).

-The search path for nanomsg is:
+By default, the following paths are searched (in order):

      Windows:   [Application Directory]\bin\[x86|x64]
                 [Application Directory]\[x86|x64]